frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise5.md

+# 1A: Onshape Fundamentals - Section 3
-# Exercise 5: Adding Fasteners and Gussets to a Full Frame
+## Exercise 5: Adding Fasteners and Gussets to a Full Frame

 In section 2, your last exercise involved a full superstructure with a bunch of plates and gussets.
 Insert that part studio, assemble it, and measure and add all of the fasteners that you feel like you need.